evalldor/pystematic/docs/source/tutorial.rst

    def my_experiment(params, context):
       print("Hello from my_experiment")

-We will discuss the arguments to the function shortly.
+The main function must take two arguments, which we will discuss shortly.
 To be able to run the experiment from the commandline, you add the following at the bottom of your source file:

 .. code-block::